Britons will have legal right to high-speed broadband by 2020

-LONDON (Reuters) - British homes and businesses will have a right to demand high-speed broadband by 2020 after the government said it would impose new regulation to help the 1.1 million premises who cannot access decent speeds.
+LONDON, Dec 20 (Reuters) - British homes and businesses will have a right to high-speed broadband by 2020, the government said on Wednesday, after it decided regulation was better than a voluntary agreement with network provider BT to deliver decent connections for all.

-The government on Wednesday said it had rejected a voluntary proposal from network provider BT (BT.L) to improve speeds in favour of a universal service obligation (USO) that will require coverage of at least 10 Mbps to the whole of the UK by 2020.
+The government said only a universal service obligation (USO) offered the certainty required to ensure broadband speeds of at least 10 Mbps to the whole of the UK by 2020.

 Under the plan, broadband providers will face a legal requirement to provide high-speed broadband to anyone requesting it, subject to a cost threshold.